-- If it is very muddy at this point, you can normally scramble along the top of the banks to the left or right of the path.
+- Again, if it is very muddy at this point, you can normally scramble along the top of the banks to the left or right of the path.

-- In 200 metres at the next crosspaths, turn right to follow the footpath sign straight on and up (alongside the electricity cable), again the only signed footpath on offer, your direction 80°.
-Soon you are sharing the path up with a tiny stream coming down to it.
+- In 200 metres at the next crosspaths, keep ahead (slightyly right) to follow the footpath sign straight on and up (alongside the electricity cable), the only signed footpath on offer, your direction 80°.
+Soon you are sharing the steep path uphill with a tiny stream coming down to it.

-- After 300 metres you come up to a tarmac lane with a farmhouse on your right hand side.
+- After 125 metres take the right fork at a path junction and keep ahead, still uphill, still muddy, in 200 metres coming up to a tarmac lane with a farmhouse on your right hand side.